 The SSA may ask you to prove your citizenship or otherwise show you are eligible for benefits.
-Even if you are not a citizen, you may still be eligible (you can learn more by reading our article on immigrants and disability benefits).
+Even if you're not a citizen, you may still be eligible (you can learn more by reading our article on immigrants and disability benefits).

-The SSA will ask if you were in military service prior to 1968.
+The online application will ask if you were in military service prior to 1968.
 You should answer "yes" to the question about military service if you served prior to 1968 in Active Duty, Active Duty for Training, or in the Reserves in any of the following branches.

-You must provide the name the branch of the military you served in, your dates of services, your current status, and your position.
+You must provide the name of the branch of the military you served in, your dates of service, your current status, and your position.